neurocomp/ir-paper/README.txt

-The Matlab Codes for Iran paper.
+The Matlab Codes for Iran paper,